ntustison/PaperANTsX/Text/results.md

 as the primary evaluation for assessing relative performance with ANTs cortical thickness [@Tustison:2014ab].
-Aside from the fact that this evaluation is a prime example of flawed circularity analysis [@Kriegeskorte:2009aa] [^5], such an evaluation does not indicate relative utility as a biomarker for research purposes.
+Aside from the fact that this evaluation is a prime example of flawed circularity analysis [@Kriegeskorte:2009aa] [^5], such an evaluation does not indicate relative utility as a biomarker.

 [^5]:  Here, data selection is driven by the same criteria used to evaluate performance.
 Specifically, DeepSCAN network training utilizes FreeSurfer brain